 Frequently Asked Questions

-How much is the Rwanda gorilla permit in 2026?
+How much is a Rwanda gorilla permit in 2026?

-What does a full Rwanda gorilla trip cost beyond the permit?
+What does a Rwanda gorilla trip cost beyond the permit?

-When is the best time to trek gorillas in Rwanda?
+When is the cheapest time to trek gorillas in Rwanda?

 Can I combine Rwanda gorilla trekking with a Tanzania safari?

-Yes, and this is one of the strongest shapes a first East Africa trip can take.
-The combined journey needs ten to fourteen nights on the ground at minimum to do both countries properly.
-The standard sequence is Rwanda gorillas first, Tanzania safari in the middle, and an optional Zanzibar beach finish at the end.
-Flight connections between Kigali and Kilimanjaro are reliable.
+Yes, and it is one of the strongest shapes a first East Africa trip can take.
+Plan ten to fourteen nights on the ground to do both countries properly.
+The sequence I recommend is Rwanda gorillas first, a Tanzania safari in the middle, and an optional Zanzibar finish.
+Flights between Kigali and Kilimanjaro are reliable.